 Not In Python

-You can use the not in keywords to check if an item is not inside a list.
+You can use the not in operators in Python to check if an item is not inside a list.
 Let’s take the following list as an example:

 presidents = ["George Washington", "John Adams", "Thomas Jefferson"]